world-class/notes/level_5/agile-software-projects/student-notes/felipe-balbi/notes.md

 sense of what to expect in the final version.
 They may also cause confusion to some users who may expect a fully functional system, and they can consume valuable resources (time and monetary).

+<a id="orgd8c3f72"></a>

+# Week 9

+Key Concepts

+-   Present research around your topic.
+-   Explore a series of iterative design cycles that culminates in a proposed design solution.
+-   Present your prototype to be assessed.

+<a id="org7b1ac20"></a>

+## 5.01 Main components of your proposal

+A project proposal should include:

+-   Work done so far
+-   Project goals
+-   How we intend to achieve our goals

+The proposal should be descriptive and informative while also trying to convince the audience that the proposal is sensible.
+It&rsquo;s as much about **process** as it is about **product**.

+A good product comes about through systematic and thorough processes.

+A useful technique is the &ldquo;300 second talk&rdquo;, where we try to condense the project proposal document into (at most) a 300 second narrative.
+This helps maintain focus to key problem space, deliverables and challenges that are likely to emerge.

+<a id="org8a301ad"></a>

+## 5.101 Assessment strategy, deliverables and expected outcomes

+The expectation is a project similar in quality to what we will build during Level 6 Individual Project.

+From a practical standpoint, the report should clearly identify our **Minimum Viable Product** or MVP and the **Delivery Stragegy**.
+In summary, the expectation is:

+-   A basic solution to a problem space identified
+-   Characteristics that suggest a value proposition
+-   Evidence that thought has gone into all stages of the development process

+A good MVP is something that (sort of) works.
+We shouldn&rsquo;t focus too much on feature-rich applications.
+The user should always be involved.

+From the proposal, it should be clear:

+-   What is being delivered
+-   Which set of processes are useful
+-   The timescale/dependencies relationship
+-   System specification
+-   Scope, limitations, and risks
+-   Requirements
+-   Where tool sits in the marketplace
+-   Evidence of prototyping and iteration
+-   Some simple tests/evaluation steps
+-   A strong rhetoric that informs and describes